-- 1. Community well-being and the common good

-- 2. Prosperity through economic diversity, cultural diversity, and social diversity

-- 3. Safety

-- 4. Health

-- 5. Natural environment

-- 6. Commerce

-- 1. 1 Residents engage in a vibrant community life.

-1.1.1 All demographics within the township can feel welcomed, feel belonging, and engage with the community.

-1.1.1.1 A welcoming atmosphere, promoting tolerance and inclusion of all cultures, orientations and economic status.

-- 1.1.1.2 Fair and nondiscriminatory code enforcement - 1.1.1.3 Residents take pride in their community, understand its past and engage in its future. - 1.1.2 R e s i d e n t s look to the township as a key information source for community activities, services and resources in the region. - 1.2 All residents can thrive and achieve more than their basic needs. - 1.2.1 D i v e r s e and special communities are attracted by the community's creative and innovative spirit and high quality of life. - 1.3 All residents may enjoy a safe environment including: - 1.3.1 Safe, accessible routes for pedestrians, bicyclists, and motorized vehicles.

-1.3.2 Code enforcement to original specifications for commercial, industrial, and residential properties.

-- 1.3.3 Safety in parks and township property. - 1.3.4 Safe, well maintained roads - 1.3.5 Safe and secure schools through intergovernmental efforts - 1.4 Residents of all ages shall have access to facilities that enable an active, healthy lifestyle. - 1.4.1 An accessible, walkable and bikable community. - 1.4.2 Drinking Water that meets or exceeds Michigan standards for quality of water. - 1.4.3 Waste water system meets or exceeds Michigan standards. - 1.5 Residents can enjoy the natural resources and green space of the township. - 1.5.1 Air, water and soil meet or exceed Michigan's quality standards. - 1.5.2 People have optimum access to and enjoy a clean Chippewa River through intergovernmental efforts.
+- 1. Community well-being and the common good - 2.
+Prosperity through economic diversity, cultural diversity, and social diversity - 3.
+Safety - 4.
+Health - 5.
+Natural environment - 6.
+Commerce - 1.
+1 Residents engage in a vibrant community life. - 1.1.1 All demographics within the township can feel welcomed, feel belonging, and engage with the community. - 1.1.1.1 A welcoming atmosphere, promoting tolerance and inclusion of all cultures, orientations, and economic status. - 1.1.1.2 Fair and nondiscriminatory code enforcement - 1.1.1.3 Residents take pride in their community, understand its past and engage in its future. - 1.1.2 R e s i d e n t s look to the township as a key information source for community activities, quality public services and resources in the region. - 1.1.2.1 Create more frequent opportunities for citizen/Board dialogue - 1.2 All residents can thrive and achieve more than their basic needs. - 1.2.1 D i v e r s e and special communities are attracted by the community's creative and innovative spirit and high quality of life. - 1.3 All residents may enjoy a safe environment including: - 1.3.1 Safe, accessible routes for pedestrians, bicyclists, and motorized vehicles. - 1.3.2 Code enforcement to original specifications for commercial, industrial, and residential properties. - 1.3.3 Safety in parks and township property. - 1.3.4 Safe, well maintained roads - 1.3.4.1 Create bike lanes and cross walks on roads - 1.3.5 Safe and secure schools through intergovernmental efforts - 1.4 Residents of all ages shall have access to facilities that enable an active, healthy lifestyle. - 1.4.1 An accessible, walkable and bikeable community using the Greater Mt.
+Pleasant Area Non-Motorized Plan and Sidewalk and Pathways Committee recommendations as a guide - 1.4.2 Drinking Water that meets or exceeds Michigan standards for quality of water. - 1.4.3 Wastewater system meets or exceeds Michigan standards. - 1.4.4 Create facilities at parks that can be used to facilitate an active and healthy lifestyle